Honors and Undergraduate Research

 All capstones require a proposal and timeline, two semesters engaging with the project, supervision by a faculty member or similar expert, a public presentation, regular reflection, and a scholarly project appropriate for the field.
 Students are selected for participation in these programs based on the quality of their proposals, their academic record and the recommendation of their faculty or community advisor.

 Admission to the University Honors Program

-Honors Fellows is the university-level Honors distinction offered by the University Honors Program.
+Honors Fellows is the university-level Honors distinction offered by the University Honors Program run by LAUNCH: Honors.
 Students are admitted to the Honors Fellows curriculum on a competitive basis.
 Incoming freshmen apply as part of their application for admission to the university.
 Continuing students may apply each spring for entry in the fall prior to completing 60 credit hours at Texas A&M.